metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `timer` (Attributes) Timer specifies whih timers are attached to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--clock--timer))
-- `timezone` (String) Timezone sets the guest clock to the specified timezone.
-Zone name follows the TZ environment variable format (e.g. 'America/New_York').
+- `timezone` (String) Timezone sets the guest clock to the specified timezone.Zone name follows the TZ environment variable format (e.g. 'America/New_York').
 - `utc` (Attributes) UTC sets the guest clock to UTC on each boot.
-If an offset is specified, guest changes to the clock will be kept during reboots and are not reset. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--clock--utc))
+If an offset is specified,guest changes to the clock will be kept during reboots and are not reset. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--clock--utc))

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--clock--timer"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.clock.timer`